 It was true that, much like with everybody else on Bitz Isle, Melody was quite attractive, but she was more cute than she was handsome, being shorter and scrawnier than Raven, and having a very boyish charm to her.
 Like all of us, her body was of a different race, that of a south Asian, or desi, man who looked positively dapper in the waiter uniform they were wearing.

 Yet more than that, she looked far more content than I assumed she would have.
-It is true that, at age 39, she was on the tail end of her prime and would soon need to deal with the aches and true impact of age as her life went on, but she still had so much of her life ahead of her as a woman, and that was now gone.
+It is true that, at age 39, she was at the tail end of her prime and would soon need to deal with the aches and true impact of age as her life went on, but she still had so much of her life ahead of her as a woman, and that was now gone.
 I felt like apologizing to her, feeling that I took something away that may have had a value that exceeded the 20 years she may have gained, but instead I directed my attention to Bitz.

 “Why exactly did you give Melody a new Vessel?”